-Hello everyone and welcome to today’s PrivacySnapshot where we’re going to be talking about the finally published CCPA regulations, but specifically with a look to its impact on the ad tech industry.
+Hello everyone, and welcome to today’s PrivacySnapshot, where we’re going to be talking about the finally published CCPA regulations, but specifically with a look at its impact on the ad tech industry.
 And I’m really excited that Ben Isaacson is with us today.
 Ben is an expert in the field of adtech and digital privacy.
-And he’s been working at this for over a couple of decades as a privacy consultant, does work with us at BlueSky Privacy and among many other privacy engagements, including a secondment at Uber.
+He’s been working at this for over a couple of decades as a privacy consultant and does work with us at BlueSky Privacy and among many other privacy engagements, including a secondment at Uber.

-Ben we were not surprised, of course, to see the Regs finally, in a position to be enforceable.
-But we were surprised that at the 25th hour as you say, there were some little changes that nobody expected and one of them that many listeners have noticed is that, for example, the option to include a smaller or shorter version of “do not sell my personal information” to “do not sell my info” was just deleted from the final version of the Regulations.
-It seems like a small thing but will impact a lot of companies’ operational procedures, because they included the shorter version.
+Ben, we were not surprised, of course, to see the Regs finally in a position to be enforceable.
+But we were surprised that at the 25th hour, as you say, there were some little changes that nobody expected, and one of them that many listeners have noticed is that, for example, the option to include a smaller or shorter version of “do not sell my personal information” to “do not sell my info” was just deleted from the final version of the Regulations.
+It seems like a small thing but will impact a lot of companies’ operational procedures because they included the shorter version.
 But, there were some very specific things that the adtech industry should pay attention to.
 And that’s what you’re here to talk about.
 So I’ll pass it over to you now to highlight those issues.

 And then, you know, again go, what I would recommend is going back to the text of the law rather than the regulations, and pointing out that the text, the business purpose, under the definition of service provider, is very limited to only servicing that, that customer and not to build profiles or build products.
 And really, you know, in essence, like copy and pasting, what that exclusive business purposes, and that, you know, there’s no other purpose beyond that.
 And what this does is simply narrow down so that, you know, if you’re working with a vendor that may, especially in ads that may have, other interests in your data, that it’s crystal clear exactly what they’re limited to.

 Let’s talk about Privacy, the CCPA and AdTech